Consistent dynamical and stellar masses with potential light IMF in massive quiescent galaxies at $3 < z < 4$ using velocity dispersions measurements with MOSFIRE: Sample and Data

 \subsection{Spectral energy distribution modeling}

 Stellar masses and star-formation rates were calculated in \citet{Schreiber2018} using FAST++ which is a C++ implementation of FAST \citep{Kriek2009} developed by Corentin Schreiber\footnote{\url{https://github.com/cschreib/fastpp}}.
+These quantities are used in this paper without any additional analysis, however a brief description of the methods and inputs are described here for reference.
 FAST++ performs simultaneous fitting of the UV-IRAC photometry and NIR spectra and is able to handle a large parameter grid for modelling, complex star-formation histories (SFHs), and additional observational constraints such as L$\textsubscript{IR}$ priors.
 Stellar mass, SFR, dust extinction, and stellar age are all derived by fitting \citet{Bruzual2003} models assuming \citet{Chabrier2003} IMF and a \citet{Calzetti2001} dust attenuation law.
 SFH modelling was carried out using a parametric form with exponential rise, decline and quenching.
 The final SFH modelling involved marginalising over these parametric quantities to produce values such as the current SFR and stellar mass, and additional non-parametric quantities describing the SFH such as quenching and formation epochs.
 The stellar mass for ZF-COS-20115, originally determined in \citet{Glazebrook2017}, was revised after deblending of a nearby ALMA-detected galaxy, reducing the stellar mass by 0.17 dex.
 A detailed description of the modelling is presented in \citet{Schreiber2018}.
 A summary of the stellar masses, SFR and other derived quantities from \citet{Schreiber2018} are shown in Table \ref{tab:gal_prop}.
-As the random uncertainties on the stellar mass are very low, we adopt a minimum 0.08 dex error reflecting systematic errors associated with spectral energy distribution (SED) models \citep{Ilbert2010, Pforr2012}.
-To check for systematic errors when comparing to lower redshift samples from the literature, we compared stellar masses of the $1.4<z<2.1$ sample of \citep{Mendel2020} based on FSPS to those derived with FAST a median offset of -0.05 dex.
+As the random uncertainties on the stellar mass are very low, we adopt a minimum 0.08 dex error reflecting systematic errors associated with using different spectral energy distribution (SED) models \citep{Ilbert2010, Pforr2012}.
+To check for systematic errors when comparing to lower redshift samples from the literature, we compared stellar masses of the $1.4<z<2.1$ sample of \citep{Mendel2020} based on FSPS to those derived with FAST a median offset of $-0.05$ dex.